 Echolocation

-Once the sound wave hits an object or a piece of prey, the wave returns, giving them an idea of the distance, shape and size of the object.
-Echolocation is also used to improve navigation, communication and defense against predators.
+Once the sound wave hits an object or a piece of prey, the wave returns, giving the dolphins an idea of the distance, shape and size of the object.
+Echolocation is also used for communication, defense against predators and to improve navigation.

 Intelligence

-Dolphins are considered to be among the most intelligent animals on the planet.
-They have a well-developed social structure.
-For example, if one of them is injured or sick, they help the sick individual reach the surface and breathe.
-Moreover, they are among the animals with the longest memory.
+Dolphins are considered to be among the most intelligent animals on the planet and have a well-developed social structure.
+For example, if an individual is injured or sick, they have been known to help the struggling dolphin reach the surface to breathe.
+Moreover, they are among the animals with the longest memory, can recognize themselves in mirrors and can use marine sponges as tools to protect their snouts while foraging.

 Dolphin- Ocean- Dolphin Swimming